haxrob/gojwtcrack/README.md

 ```
 ## Benchmark

-Cracking a token that uses a secret contained in the last entry of 3.7 million long dictionary file on a Intel 2.8Ghz i5:
+Cracking a token that uses a secret contained in the last entry of 3.7 million long dictionary file on a Intel 2.8Ghz i5.
+Comparing against an another JWT cracking program (jwtcat - chosen arbitrarily from a Google search) shows a 48.8% speed increase.

 | Program | Execution time |
 --- | --- |